justinwickenheiser/rails-bug-overflow/README.md

 3. The default value of issue_type should be feature.
 4. The default value of priority should be medium.
 5. The default value of status should be open.

+1. lname, fname, email cannot be blank whenever an author is created or edited.
+2. email must be unique and be a valid format for an email address.
+3. thumbnail must end with either .png, .jpg, or .gif.
+It is ok to leave the thumbnail field blank